-If you would be interested in serving in the Liturgical ministry of the Eucharist, contact the coordinator, Margo Isola, firstname.lastname@example.org
+If you are interested in serving in the Liturgical Ministry of the Eucharist, please contact the coordinator, Margo Isola at email@example.com.
+Training will be provided.